Who am I really?

 of all that is alive.”
 Thich Nhat Hanh

-Our essential nature is freely accessible to everyone no matter who they are or whatever beliefs they hold.
+The experience of shared being is freely accessible to everyone no matter who they are or whatever beliefs they hold.
 This perennial, non-dual understanding can be discovered on any spiritual path.
 But spiritual traditions evolve over centuries through the interpretations of many people and become fossilized through institutions often obscuring the most essential and profound truths.

 “The meaning of life is found in openness to being and in being present in full awareness.”
 Christian philosopher Thomas Merton

-Contemporary physics theorists suggest that everything is energy and more space than solid which supports this understanding of shared being.
+Contemporary theoretical physicists suggest that everything is energy and more space than solid which supports this understanding of shared being.
 But for many centuries the foundations of society have been structured based upon the ideology of separation.
 Our extreme investment in the belief of separation underlies and fuels our current global crises.
 But we can make a difference.
 Humanity is now waking up from the illusion that we are fundamentally separate and we are ready to invest in the realization of our shared being.

 A few words from the beautiful Heart Sutra seem especially relevant: "...finding no obstacles in our minds, we overcome fear and liberate ourselves forever from illusion.”